Get started with Nextflow on Verily Workbench

 wb resource list

-Next, create a Workbench notebook environment on which to run the Nextflow examples.
+Next, create a Workbench notebook app on which to run the Nextflow examples.

-Your cloud environment will have Nextflow pre-installed, and any workspace
+Your app will have Nextflow pre-installed, and any workspace

 Git repo resources — such as the one we just defined — will be